 Student Body President

-Ambassadors serve Darrow's Admission Office by providing tours for prospective students and families when they visit campus, providing feedback to office staff, participating on student panels during various campus functions, and represent Darrow to the outside community.
+Ambassadors serve Darrow's Admission Office by providing tours for prospective students and families when they visit campus, providing feedback to office staff, participating on student panels during various campus functions, and representing Darrow to the outside community.

 Resident Advisors (RAs) supervise Darrow's residential living, and accept vital responsibilities that include assisting House Parents in managing the house and providing conscientious leadership for their fellow students.
 RAs are selected by the faculty in conjunction with the Dean of Students.